Sleep (system call)

-A computer program (process, task, or thread) may sleep, which places it into an inactive state for a period of time.
+A computer program (process, task, or thread) may sleep, which places it into an inactive state for a minimum period of time.
 Eventually the expiration of an interval timer, or the receipt of a signal or interrupt causes the program to resume execution.

 Usage

 A typical sleep system call takes a time value as a parameter, specifying the minimum amount of time that the process is to sleep before resuming execution.
 The parameter typically specifies seconds, although some operating systems provide finer resolution, such as milliseconds or microseconds.